lustre-labs/lustre/examples/07-routing/README.md

 ## Views: They're just functions!

-In keeping with the Gleam philosophy of avoiding unecessary complexity, Lustre doesn't provide a traditional HTML or JSX-style templating engine.
+Lustre doesn't provide a traditional HTML or JSX-style templating engine, and this is by design.

-Since the `view` portion of this example is a bit more involved than our previous ones have been, it should start to give more of a feel for how views in Lustre truly are _just functions_.
+Since the `view` portion of this example is a bit more involved than our previous ones have been, it should start to give you more of a feel for how views in Lustre truly are _just functions_.
+The layout is a function.
+Each page view is a function.
+The nav is a function, and each individual nav _item_ is a function too.

-Nav?
-It's a function.
-Nav _items_?
-Those are functions too.
-The "body" portion of our layout?
-Also a function.
-Individual pages are functions as well.
-The `view` function defines our layout by passing a list of function outputs to the `ui.stack` function.

-In this way, Lustre lets you build a type safe, unbreakable UI made entirely of [pure functions](https://github.com/lustre-labs/lustre/blob/main/pages/hints/pure-functions.md) written in Gleam.
+This means we can build up our entire UI while without ever leaving behind the benefits of Gleam's functional syntax, including features like exhaustive pattern matching based on our routes.
+Since our views are [pure functions](https://github.com/lustre-labs/lustre/blob/main/pages/hints/pure-functions.md), the fact that they pass Gleam's compiler checks tells us with mathematical certainty that they'll always render reliably in the wild.

 ## Getting help